 Farming was the main occupation in 1781 and remained so for the next 150 years.
 The land was well suited for raising rye.
 Fallowfield Township residents were in the heart of the Whiskey Rebellion in the 1790's and numerous stills were confiscated in 1794 when President George Washington sent troops to enforce the whiskey tax.
 By the 1800's, with the development of roads, schools and coal mines the township prospered.
 As late as 1870 the township had a tannery, two grist mills, one distillery, two manufacturers of sorghum, five sawmills and one extensive vineyard.

 The township's fire department was chartered in March 1964 and is headquartered on three acres at Gothheld's Corners, which is the center of the township.
 The company started out with one old used pumper.
 In 1994, the fire company started an extensive rebuilding project that included erecting an additional double bay garage to house its equipment.
 A 1750 GPM Class "A" pumper was purchased in 1996 to replace the department's old one.
 The purchase was made possible through a fire tax enacted by the board of supervisors.

-Fallowfield Township is proud to announce its participation in the Multi-Municipal Comprehensive Plan Study with the municipalities of Charleroi, North Charleroi, Speers and Twilight.
-Check back soon for more information relating to this study.
+Fallowfield Township is proud to announce the completion of the Multi-Municipal Comprehensive Plan Study with the municipalities of Charleroi, North Charleroi, Speers and Twilight.
+Click here to view the report.